- Instructions for Form 1120-IC-DISC - Introductory Material

-Accrual method corporations are not required to accrue certain amounts to be received from the performance of certain services that, on the basis of their experience, will not be collected, if the corporation's average annual gross receipts for the 3 prior tax years does not exceed $5 million.
+Accrual method corporations are not required to accrue certain amounts to be received from the performance of services that, on the basis of their experience, will not be collected, if:

 This provision does not apply to any amount if interest is required to be paid on the amount or if there is any penalty for failure to timely pay the amount.
-For more information, see section 448(d)(5) and Regulations section 1.448-2.
-Also, see Rev. Proc.
-2011-46, in I.R.B.
-2011-42, for information on a book safe harbor method of accounting for corporations that use the nonaccrual experience method of accounting, and procedures to obtain automatic consent to change to this method or make certain changes within this method.
+See Regulations section 1.448-2 for information on the nonaccrual experience method, including information on safe harbor methods.
+For information on a book safe harbor method of accounting for corporations that use the nonaccrual experience method of accounting, see Rev. Proc.
+2011-46, 2011-42 I.R.B.
+518, as modified by Rev. Proc.
+2016-29, 2016-21 I.R.B.
+880. Also, see the Instructions for Form 3115 for procedures to obtain automatic consent to change to this method or make certain changes within this method.

 Corporations that qualify to use the nonaccrual experience method should attach a statement showing total gross receipts, the amount not accrued as a result of the application of section 448(d)(5), and the net amount accrued.
 Enter the amount on the applicable line of Schedule B.

 "United States," as used in the following instructions, includes Puerto Rico and U.S. possessions, as well as the 50 states and the District of Columbia.